Madhun13/react-ts-sheets/README.md

    Netlify
    GitHub Pages

+   ---

-   Example Vercel Steps:
+##   Example Vercel Steps:

 1.Push the project to GitHub

 2.Go to vercel.com → Import GitHub repo

 3.Set build command to npm run build

-Set output directory to dist
+4.Set output directory to dist

+---

+## 🙋‍♀️ Author
+Made with 💙 by Nain